raralabs/rara-bot-guide/README.md

 ### 1.1 Commands

+* `/help`:- Give short details and link to assist with using commands.

 * `/out`:- Command to work with recording absent data.
 Commands available:
     * `/out` - > Give modal to register absent details
     * `/out -d n` where n is *number of day* ->  Record details *n* day from today, reason will be *null*
     * `/out -d n "I am travelling"`-> Record details *n* day from today, reason for *leave*
     * `/out -undo` -> Leave will be removed but with limit (default: 30 minutes)

+  Eg:- `/out -d 2 "Fever and common cold"` -> 2 days leave starting from today

 * `/out-today`:- Gets all name of member who are absent today.